 External R&D is run jointly with other actors, often at an industry-wide level or in the value chain and in collaboration with universities, institutes of technology and research institutions.
 The emphasis is on product development and enhancing process efficiency, plus forest growth and improving the efficiency of forestry.

-Collaboration is currently under way with Swedish partners including RISE Bioeconomy, MoRe Research, SweTree Technologies, KTH Royal Institute of Technology, Chalmers University of Technology, Luleå University of Technology, Umeå University, Mid Sweden University, Karlstad University, the Swedish University of Agricultural Sciences and Skogforsk.
-In Norway, Holmen works with the Paper and Fibre Research Institute.
-Initiated a few years ago, a collaboration is ongoing with the Hebrew University of Jerusalem in Israel.
+In other respects, collaborations are underway with Swedish RISE Bioeconomy, RISE Processum, MoRe Research, SweTree Technologies, KTH Royal Institute of Technology, Chalmers University of Technology, Luleå University of Technology, Umeå University, Mid Sweden University, Karlstad University, the Swedish University of Agricultural Sciences (SLU) and Skogforsk.
+In Norway, Holmen collaborates with the Paper and Fiber Research Institute.

 An example of an interesting collaboration is a Swedish-Finnish project OptiBark where 18 organizations, from all parts of the value chain from forest industry to end users, explore the possibilities of increasing the use of industrial bark, which today is mainly used for energy production.
 The project intends to extract the bark's mechanical and chemical protective components in order to be able to use its properties as protection or barriers on other materials such as paperboard or wood.
 In this way, conditions are created for increased global demand for bio-based materials and chemicals.

 Holmen Paper now uses image analysis and software to control and optimize production, bark content and wood loss in order to increase wood yield.
 Before we installed this system, we risked periodically overbarking the wood, which causes high wood losses as some of the fibers came with the bark instead of becoming a raw material for our products.
 Along with these improvements, an increase in production has also been obtained.